 A Note from the director:

-When I moved to Roanoke in 2011 I quickly noticed the challenge families had in getting services for their children with special needs.
+When I moved to Roanoke in 2011 I quickly noticed the challenge families had in getting services for their children.
 I created Anderson Music Therapy to fill that need and be a resource in helping families find the support they need within this community.

 Seeing our encouraged and empowered families continues to fuel my passion!